csmahmud99/js-problem-solving/README.md

 b) Remove 'Orange' and add 'Watermelon'.

-- <h3>Problem - 06: (findGrades.js)</h3>
+- <h3>Problem - 06: (findGrades01.js)</h3>
 You and your friends Tom, Jane, Peter and John got their final exam results.
-Your total score is 85, Tom's total score is 66, Jane's total score is 95, Peter's total score is 56 amd john's total score is 40.
+Your total score is 85, Tom's total score is 66, Jane's total score is 95, Peter's total score is 56 amd John's total score is 40.

 The grading chart is -
 ➡️ 80 or above A grade,